-9.4.1 Exchange of Proposed Exhibits and Exhibit Lists Among Parties.
+9.4.1 Exchange of Proposed Exhibits Among Parties.

-Copies of documentary proposed exhibits, along with a proposed exhibit list shall be served on the opposing parties (including the Commission Investigative Attorney) at least one week before the date ordered in the procedural schedule for filing direct exhibits.
-Once the parties have exchanged their proposed exhibits and lists, they shall jointly review them and eliminate any duplicative exhibits or renumber such exhibits as joint exhibits before they are submitted to the Administrative Law Judge by the due date for submitting exhibits in the procedural schedule.
+Copies of documentary proposed exhibits, along with a proposed exhibit list shall be served on the opposing parties (including the Commission Investigative Attorney) at least one week before the date ordered in the procedural schedule.
+Once the parties have exchanged their proposed exhibit lists, they shall eliminate any duplicative exhibits or renumber such exhibits as joint exhibits and update their exhibit lists before they are submitted to the undersigned by the due date in the procedural schedule.
 Proposed physical and demonstrative exhibits need not be served, but shall be identified in the proposed exhibit list.
 Proposed physical and demonstrative exhibits, however, must be made available for inspection by the other parties on the date established for the submission and service of proposed exhibits.
 Proposed exhibits shall not be filed with the Office of the Secretary of the Commission.